PratikBarhate/code-snippets/Theory/LDA_Custering.md

 2. Document concentration / Alpha
 3. K = number of topics we are expecting
 4. Optimizer - "em" or "online" only these two are supported.

-***III) Intuition on the values of Alpha and Beta:***

-For the symmetric distribution, a high alpha-value means that each document is likely to contain a mixture of most of the topics, and not any single topic specifically.
-A low alpha value puts less such constraints on documents and means that it is more likely that a document may contain mixture of just a few, or even only one, of the topics.
-Likewise, a high beta-value means that each topic is likely to contain a mixture of most of the words, and not any word specifically, while a low value means that a topic may contain a mixture of just a few of the words.

-If, on the other hand, the distribution is asymmetric, a high alpha-value means that a specific topic distribution (depending on the base measure) is more likely for each document.
-Similarly, high beta-values means each topic is more likely to contain a specific word mix defined by the base measure.

-In practice, a high alpha-value will lead to documents being more similar in terms of what topics they contain.
-A high beta-value will similarly lead to topics being more similar in terms of what words they contain.

 ### Sample outputs